ethan546/NEGATIVE-THIRD-ORDER-RECURSION/README.md

-This is a repo for a short math paper I wrote on negative third order recursion
+This is a repo for a short math paper I wrote for a class on negative third order recursion.
+There is the PDF of the actual paper, as well as a directory full of all the code used to conduct research for the paper.